hd-motion/flutter_not_paid/README.md

 ## How to use

 Import the package in your dart file

 ```dart
 import 'package:not_paid/not_paid.dart';
 ```
 Wrap the widget which ever you want to fade out under the NotPaid widget.
-To Fade out the whole app just wrap your material app inside the NotPaid widget.
+To fade out the whole app just wrap your material app inside the NotPaid widget.
 ```dart
 class MyApp extends StatelessWidget {
   @override